LindaSt/BT-graph-creation/README.md

 ### Other utility scripts
-- `check-hotspot-xmls`: Checks if hotspot xml(s) have the right format and corrects them if possible (for an example of the expected structure see the script file)
+- `check_hotspot_xmls`: Checks if hotspot xml(s) have the right format and corrects them if possible (for an example of the expected structure see the script file).
+It also changes the filename according to the provided excel master-file to match the output text file names.
   - Input:
     - `--input-path`: path to the xml hotspot file/folder
     - `--output-path`: path to the folder, where the corrected xml files should be saved to
     - `--overwrite`: overwrites existing xml files (default is False)
+    - `--matched-files-excel`: optional (default False).
+If specified, the files are matched based on this excel (check script to change column headers)
   - Output:
     - File / folder of corrected hotspot xml files